Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 #### Email Object Type

 This is the object type for Send Email.
-The default object type is _HPIEmailMessage_.
+The default object type is `HPIEmailMessage`.
 It can be overridden with a custom object type.

 #### Email Relationship

 Is the relationship between an email and its attachments.
 For example, in a related objects view, it would show the attachments of an email and vice versa.
-THis should be set to "hpi:emailed (alfresco)".
+This should be set to `hpi:emailed (alfresco)`.

 #### Folder Tags